Mungo Park (explorer): Between journeys

 Settling at Foulshiels, in August 1799 Park married Allison, daughter of his apprenticeship master, Thomas Anderson.
-A project to go to New South Wales in some official capacity came to nothing, and in October 1801 Park moved to Peebles, where he practiced as a physician.
+A project to go to New South Wales in some official capacity came to nothing, and in October 1801 Park moved to Peebles, where he practised as a physician.

 Second journey

 In the autumn of 1803, Park was invited by the government to lead another expedition to the Niger.
 Park, who chafed at the hardness and monotony of life at Peebles, accepted the offer, but the expedition was delayed.
-Part of the waiting time was occupied perfecting his Arabic; his teacher, Sidi Ambak Bubi, was a native of Mogador (now Essaouira in Morocco) whose behavior both amused and alarmed the people of Peebles.
+Part of the waiting time was occupied perfecting his Arabic; his teacher, Sidi Ambak Bubi, was a native of Mogador (now Essaouira in Morocco) whose behaviour both amused and alarmed the people of Peebles.